 The British Airways Galleries First Lounge in Heathrow Terminal 5 is spacious with loads of buffet food on display: a fresh soup bar, hot and cold entrees, lots of snacks, full coffee stations with all sorts of cappuccino and lattes, and a big selection of wines, beers and spirits or liqueur.

-The difference between the two Galleries Club lounges in Terminal 5 and Galleries First lounge is only marginal.
-The Galleries First is classier and less busy than the Galleries Business Lounges, and the buffet is better with slightly higher quality and more variety.
-The key difference, however, is the wide selection of additional food in the First Lounge on the a la carte menu, offering salads and burgers similar to that in the Concorde Room.
+The Galleries First is classier and less busy than the Galleries Business Lounges outlined below, and the buffet is better, with slightly higher quality and more variety.
+The key difference, however, is the availability of seats, as the First lounge does not get as busy.
+There is also a wide selection of additional food in the First Lounge on the a la carte menu, offering salads and burgers similar to that in the Concorde Room.

 3. Galleries Club South Lounge At Terminal 5

-The Galleries Club North Lounge is open to Club Europe, Business Class passengers, Club World passengers, and holders of Silver British Airways.
-It tends to be less busy than the Galleries North Lounge, hence my positioning of it in number 3.
+The Galleries Club South Lounge is open to Club Europe, Business Class passengers, Club World passengers, and holders of Silver British Airways.
+It tends to be less busy than the Galleries North Lounge, hence my positioning of it as number 3.
 It is reached by the same escalators as the First lounge and Concorde room and actually sits above the First lounge and Concorde Room.

 This lounge is huge and spacious, although somewhat lacking in available seats when we arrived.
 It is worth heading right on entering the lounge as there tend to be more available seats at this end.